 Bio Sesia Yarn Is Luxuriously Soft.
 If you’re looking for a soft cotton yarn that you’d want to wear right next to your skin, Bio Sesia organic cotton yarn is a fantastic choice.
 It’s touchable, wearable and soft.

-High Quality With No Flaws — I found zero flaws in the three balls of Bio Sesia that I’ve worked with so far.
-I unwound all three of the balls I worked with and re-wound them into balls by hand, and this method would have revealed any flaws to me had they existed.
+High Quality With No Flaws — I found zero flaws in the balls of Bio Sesia that I’ve worked with so far.
+I unwound all of the balls I worked with and re-wound them into balls by hand, and this method would have revealed any flaws to me had they existed.
 I can’t promise that all balls of this yarn you might buy will be without flaws, but I can say that I definitely had a good experience in this regard.

 Fabulous Yarn Colors — The Bio Sesia color palette is simply spectacular.
 It includes a varied range of 28 solid colors that are lovely for baby clothes, baby blankets, nursery décor, children’s clothing, kids’ accessories, menswear, women’s wear, and home décor projects.

 Certified Organic to Meet Global Organic Textile Standards (GOTS):

 The yarns of the BIO – SESIA line are obtained from mixings of organic origin certified by ICEA (the Italian Institute for Environmental Ethical Certification) in compliance with the Global Organic Textile Standard (GOTS)…

 These yarns are dyed using products selected by applying the strictest environmental standards, respecting the environment and reducing the risk of allergies and disorders.
 The certifying body guarantees appropriate management and traceability of all stages of the production process, which takes place entirely in Italy.

 What to Knit or Crochet With Bio Sesia Yarn